Are you losing sleep worrying about the farm and its future?

 First of all, we understand.
 And secondly, you are not alone.

-Your farm represents a huge financial investment and asset, as well as it being representative of your life's work.
-Having a conversation about its future is not easy, particularly if there a number of different voices and varying opinions at the table.
-How do you know what people are really thinking, or if your idea really is the best one?
-What will it look like to hand over the farm, and what will you do next?
+Your farm represents a huge financial investment and asset, as well as being a reflection of your life’s work.
+Having conversations about its future is not easy, particularly when there are different voices and varying opinions at the table.
+How do you know what people are really thinking, or if your idea is the best one?
+What will it look like to hand over the farm, and what comes next for you?

 These are all valid thoughts and concerns, and they are never going to be resolved inside your head.
-But how do you get the conversation started?
-And how do you ensure that you see it through?
+But how do you get the conversation started — and how do you ensure you see it through?

-If you're feeling stuck and you don't know where to start (or if you've had a false-start and you're feeling a bit gun-shy), then we are here for you.
-Since 2009 we have been helping farming families unlock their current situation and take the next steps required (and then the ones after that too) to ensure that future plans are discussed and shared, and ideally agreed and understood.
+If you’re feeling stuck or don’t know where to start (or you’ve had a false start and are feeling a bit gun-shy), we are here for you.
+Since 2009, we have been helping farming families unlock their current situation and take the next steps required (and then the ones after that too) to ensure future plans are discussed, shared, and ideally agreed and understood.

-With everyone on the same page, it makes it a lot easier for you to provide clear instruction to your legal and accounting advisors, and to thereafter move forward together, with your family unity protected, respected and intact.
+With everyone on the same page, it becomes much easier to provide clear instruction to your legal and accounting advisors, and to move forward together with family unity protected, respected, and intact.

 Free Succession Planning eBook